Meet Nette Framework and create your first application.

 An extremely important tool for development is a debugger called Tracy.
 Try to make some

 errors in your

-app/presenters/HomepagePresenter.php file (e.g. remove a letter from the word
+app/presenters/HomepagePresenter.php file (e.g. remove a curly bracket from the definition of class

 Tracy will significantly help you while hunting down errors.
 Also note the floating Debugger bar in the bottom right corner, which informs you about important runtime data.